-2.3.1.2 Time-driven vs. Data-driven execution
+Time-driven vs. Data-driven execution

-Each overall E2E chain/session may be performed either in time-driven or data-driven execution (legacy note)13
+Each overall E2E chain/simulation execution may be performed either in time-driven or data-driven execution (legacy note)9

-When in time-driven execution the modules categorised as "Simulation" shall be executed in time-driven fashion (iterating in time) while in data-driven execution the same modules are executed in data-driven configuration (driven by data availability), on the other hand the modules categorised as "Processing" are always executed in data-driven configuration regardless of the overall session execution strategy therefore only for "Simulation"-type modules can time-driven configuration be applied.
+When in time-driven execution the modules categorised as "Simulation" shall be executed in time-driven fashion (iterating in time) while in data-driven execution the same modules are executed in data-driven configuration (driven by data availability), on the other hand the modules categorised as "Processing" are always executed in data-driven configuration regardless of the overall simulation execution strategy therefore only for "Simulation"-type modules can time-driven configuration be applied.

-13The "snapshot" execution strategy implemented in OpenSF up to version 3.2 where the whole processing chain is run without time reference - "static" mode - is a special case of the data-driven execution
+9The "snapshot" execution strategy implemented in OpenSF up to version 3.2 where the whole processing chain is run without time reference - "static" mode - is a special case of the data-driven execution